 The Plan area contains a mix of pipelines, wells and power lines, as illustrated on Map 6.
 The majority of the energy infrastructure is located south of Highway 627.
-As a requirement of reclamation, and in accordance with Alberta Energy Regulator (AER) requirements, pipelines and powerlines within TransAlta's mine area will be decommissioned and removed, and the wells will be capped.
+As a requirement of reclamation, and in accordance with Alberta Energy Regulator (AER) requirements, pipelines and powerlines within TransAlta's mine area will be decommissioned and removed.